spacemeshos/go-spacemesh/tortoise/README.md

 During live-tortoise this can be a problem only in extreme cases when recent layer fails to be finalized.
 Due to the excessive malicious voting (> 2/3 fraction of total weight) or insufficient voting from honest smeshers (due to the network problems).

-However, during so called rerun (or sync) tortoise needs to count all votes.
+However, during so called rerun (or sync) tortoise needs to count votes from all layers.
 Otherwise there is always a risk that votes from latest layers changed decision that was made without counting them.
 With optimized full tortoise it might be practical to count votes when there are 2000 undecided layers, but not higher.

 In practice during rerun layer is expected to be finalized after tortoise counted votes from some limited number of layers, this is referred to as verification window in the codebase.

 ## Verifying tortoise

-Verifying tortoise is meant as a solution for (scaling-issues)[#scaling-issues]of the full tortoise.
+Verifying tortoise is meant as a solution for [scaling-issues](#scaling-issues) of the full tortoise.

 Intuitively if there is enough weight from ballots that vote consistently with each other to finalize a layer then tortoise doesn't full vote counting and can use more efficient batched method.